How to Implement Remote Working In 7 Steps

 During a trial period, you get the opportunity to get consistent feedback from your team.
 Identify things that work well, or need to be worked on, and get a taste for how customers may react to the shift.

-To fully see if remote working works for your business, we would recommend a 90 day trial period.
+To fully see if remote working works for your business, I would recommend a 90 day trial period.
 This gives plenty of time for people to get used to the new remote working, and provides opportunities for real problems to arise.

 3) Conduct remote work training